daattali/beautiful-jekyll/aboutme.md

 I am not a fun of traditional approaches of Finance, rather excited about the fintech future.

-As a part of the CVML Laboratory of Aristotle University of Thessaloniki, my experience extends to various Python libraries, such as Pytorch (running in Cuda) and Sklearn.
+As a part of the CVML Laboratory of Aristotle University of Thessaloniki, my experience extends to various Python libraries, such as Pytorch running in Cuda and Sklearn.

+(There is nothing divine about morality; it is a purely human affair.)